gcallah/Rationalism/CommonCause/common.md

-Recently, political philosopher Kevin Vallier published an essay entitled "[Making Common Cause](https://www.discoursemagazine.com/ideas/2021/11/19/making-common-cause/)", which argues that, "If they ever want to counter the left’s excesses, neo-nationalists on the right need to ally with classical liberals and embrace the neutral state."
+Recently, political philosopher Kevin Vallier published an essay entitled "[Making Common Cause](https://www.discoursemagazine.com/ideas/2021/11/19/making-common-cause/)", in which he argues that, "If they ever want to counter the left’s excesses, neo-nationalists on the right need to ally with classical liberals and embrace the neutral state."